-Technical Abstract: As of 2000, there were over 15,000 golf course facilities in the U.S.A. alone.
+Technical Abstract: As of the year 2000, there were over 15,000 golf course facilities in the U.S.A. alone.
 The upkeep of these facilities requires continual maintenance and occasional remodeling.
-The superintendents and architects responsible for the maintenance and remodeling efforts need non-destructive tools for obtaining information on subsurface features within golf course components such as greens and tees.
-The subsurface features of importance include, but are not limited to, engineered soil layer characteristics and drainage system infrastructure.
-Near-surface geophysical methods can potentially provide a non-destructive means for golf course superintendents and architects to obtain the shallow subsurface information required to address their maintenance and remodeling concerns.
-Two near-surface geophysical methods, electromagnetic induction (EMI) and ground penetrating radar (GPR), were assessed with respect to golf course applications.
-Investigations were conducted at two sites.
-EMI and GPR were tested on a tee and a green at the Muirfield Village Golf Club in Dublin, Ohio, U.S.A.
-GPR was also tested on a golf course green at the Guelph Turfgrass Institute & Environmental Research Centre in Guelph, Ontario, Canada.
-Although the EMI apparent electrical conductivity measurements showed substantial variation across the tee and green on which data were collected, there was no apparent correspondence of these values with the engineered soil layer horizontal boundaries or the drainage system infrastructure.
-GPR proved to be more capable of obtaining readily useable information on the golf course tee and greens that were investigated, at least in regard to engineered soil layer depths or horizontal boundaries and in locating the subsurface drainage systems present.
-In addition, computer modeling of synthetic GPR profiles provided valuable insight and helped considerably with data interpretation.
-While more research is certainly warranted, near-surface geophysical methods, particularly GPR, appear to have the ability for obtaining the data needed in golf course maintenance and remodeling applications.
+The superintendents and architects responsible for the maintenance and remodeling efforts need non-destructive tools for obtaining information on shallow subsurface features within parts of the golf course, particularly tees and greens.
+The subsurface features of importance include, but are not limited to, constructed soil layer characteristics and drainage system infrastructure.
+Ground penetrating radar can potentially provide a non-destructive means for golf course superintendents and architects to obtain the shallow subsurface information required to address their maintenance and remodeling concerns.
+Two GPR systems were tested including the evaluation of antenna center frequencies ranging from 250 to 1000 MHz.
+The study incorporated three separate sites.
+GPR measurements were collected on a tee and a green at the Muirfield Village Golf Club in Dublin, Ohio, U.S.A., on a practice green at the Golf Club of Dublin in Dublin, Ohio, U.S.A., and on a golf course green at the Guelph Turfgrass Institute & Environmental Research Centre in Guelph, Ontario, Canada.
+GPR proved quite capable of obtaining useful information on the golf course tee and greens that were studied, at least in regard to constructed soil layer thicknesses/depths or their aerial extent and in locating the subsurface drainage pipe systems present.
+For the GPR center antenna frequencies evaluated, ranging from 250 to 1000 MHz, all seemed to work relatively well for mapping tee and green constructed soil layer aerial extent and drainage pipe locations.
+The higher frequency 900 and 1000 MHz antennas appeared to work best for resolving thicknesses/depths of constructed soil layers within the tee and greens investigated.
+In addition, computer modeling of synthetic GPR profiles provide valuable insight and help considerably with data interpretation.